RRI Free wired Route Setting

 2. Left side of the coil called positive path.

-3. Right side of the coil called negative path.
+3. Right Side of the coil called the negative path.

-4. Push button commands (S)R & (D)R etc. are proved on positive path.
+4. Pushbutton commands (S)R & (D)R etc. are proved on a positive path.

 5. All route controls and special conditions are proved on the negative path.

 Opposing Locking – opposing routes with the same setting points.
 Front contacts of opposing routes and front contacts of opposing USR of route section past the signal are proved.